Anastasios Donis: Senior

 On 1 June 2017 he was called up in Greece national squad for the fixture against Bosnia and Herzegovina.
 On 9 June 2017, he made his debut for Greece as he came on as a substitution for injured Tasos Bakasetas, in a 0–0 draw.
 Two months later, on 31 August 2017, Donis made his first start for the national team and played the whole game, in a 0–0 draw against Estonia.

 On 21 March 2019, he was subbed on for the injured Kostas Mitroglou and scored his first goal with Greece senior team in a 2–0 UEFA Euro 2020 qualifying away match against Liechtenstein.

 Personal life

 Donis comes from a family of footballers.
-His father, Giorgos, was a professional footballer and Greece international, while his older brother, Christos, played for Panathinaikos.
-Both Christos and Anastasios played together when they were at Lugano.
+His father, Georgios, was a professional footballer and Greece international, while his older brother, Christos, has played for Panathinaikos and Radomiak Radom among others.
+Both Christos and Anastasios played together when they were at Lugano and Radomiak.

 Anastasios, nicknamed "Tasos", was born in Blackburn during his father's time at Blackburn Rovers.
 Because he was born in England, Donis has a British passport.
 In addition to speaking Greek, Donis also speaks Italian, which he learned from his time at Juventus.